 The former are learning-goal orientated, view ability as malleable and desire to develop the self by acquiring new skills and mastering new situations.
 Those with performance-prove goal orientation (PPGO) are more concerned with demonstrating their competence, seek and only work to be positively evaluated, and thus avoid tasks that pose a risk of error.
 Despite being the only ones with a legitimate name, the PAGOs of society (performance-avoidance goal orientation) strive only to avoid negative judgments from others.

 Whilst these theories can be used to promote the effects of performance appraisals on employees, there is plenty of research seeking to explain the circumstances in which they can have adverse effects on employees.

-In one study of 234 employees, data was collected on their goal orientations along with their satisfaction with the merit-based performance appraisal they had received 3 months prior.
+According to the a Washington Post study, data was collected on their goal orientations along with their satisfaction with the merit-based performance appraisal they had received 3 months prior.

 Culbertson and his team hypothesized that those with the strongest performance goal orientations, i.e. more concerned with how others viewed their work, would report the most negative feelings regarding the critical feedback, and right they were.

 Here’s the but though.

 The other focus group, the learning goal-orientated, were equally unhappy with the feedback.

 This unexpected finding, amongst many others, stresses the importance of better understanding individual differences that influence reactions to performance appraisals, and moreover, how to design them in a way that actually induces a certain goal orientation within the ratee so they receive it more favorably.